AdobeDocs/commerce-frontend-core/src/pages/ui-components/dynamic-rows.md

 ---
-group: ui-components-guide
-title: DynamicRows component
+title: DynamicRows component | Commerce Frontend Development
+decsription:
 ---

+# DynamicRows component

 The DynamicRows component is a dynamic collection of records.
 The user can edit the records, change their position, and navigate through the collection.